-The CQC report highlights that mental health services are failing to protect vulnerable people.
+The CQC report highlights that mental health services are failing to protect Protect means keeping someone or something safe. vulnerable Being vulnerable means being at risk of harm, or that you need special care because of your age or disability. people.
 Mencap and The Challenging Behaviour Foundation are deeply concerned that in many hospitals, abusive practices, such as patients being over-restrained, locked up and over medicated, are being allowed to continue.
 People's needs are simply not being understood.

-People with a learning disability are particularly vulnerable, because they often can't speak up for themselves.
-At Winterbourne View, where shocking abuse was uncovered in 2011, most of the people with a learning disability had been sectioned under the Mental Health Act.
+People with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. are particularly vulnerable, because they often can't speak up for themselves.
+At Winterbourne View, where shocking abuse Abuse is when someone bullies you and does or says something to you that makes you feel hurt, upset or scared. was uncovered in 2011, most of the people with a learning disability had been sectioned under the Mental Health Act.
 The abuse, bullying and humiliation which took place there included the inappropriate use of restraint.

 The CQC recognises that urgent action is needed.
 This must address the needs of people with a learning disability."